Q&A: What does the German coalition government break-up mean for climate and energy?

 - A electricity market reform, which is tightly linked to the point above, and included points on future renewables support, flexible electricity use, local pricing signals, and generation capacities which can be made available whenever needed.
 The aim of the reform is to ensure the market is cost-effective, to incentivise sufficient investments in new capacity, to coordinate supply and demand with local grid development, and to increase system flexibility.

 - The carbon management strategy, which is meant to create the framework for using technologies to capture, store, transport and use CO2 (CCS/CCU), and has yet to be decided by parliament.
-Passing the strategy would require support from the opposition, which means "the fragile compromise that has been laboriously worked out is likely to break apart again," SWP researcher Felix Schenuit wrote on LinkedIn.
-It could also have considerable consequences for EU-funded CCS projects that are already underway, he added.
+Passing the strategy would require support from the opposition, which the CDU/CSU alliance has shown.
+The delay could have considerable consequences for EU-funded CCS projects that are already underway, SWP researcher Felix Schenuit wrote on LinkedIn.

 - An aid package for the automotive industry, which was part of talks for the 2025 budget.
 Other ideas to boost electric vehicle sales and support the country's ailing car industry included a petrol price surcharge and a scrappage premium for old combustion engine cars.
 Additionally, funds earmarked for investments in the country's railways (18 billion euros according to a draft bill for 2025) now face an uncertain future.